rostyslavborovyk/truck-tracking-system/README.md

   - [x] Describe big query resources
 - [x] Implement the selection of appropriate truck based on the weight of delivery request
   - [x] Add event if no truck with appropriate load capabilities was found
-  - [ ] ~~Implement the selection of appropriate truck based on the truck's current location~~
 - [x] Add a script to automatically trigger delivery requests
 - [x] Add email/messenger notifications, when some logs occur
 - [x] Run the simulation on cloud run instance
-- [ ] Improve the publishing of journey track events to publish them in batches

 ## Links